 Natural England has begun to investigate how to improve coastal access along a 77 km stretch of the Dorset coast between Lulworth Cove and Highcliffe.
-This new access is expected to be ready in 2018.

 Officers from Dorset County Council, Bournemouth Borough Council and the Borough of Poole are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.